skeetio/learngraphql-lessons/1-basics/7-defining-queries.md

 }
 ~~~

-Next, we've the resolve function which is the place we can implement the logic for this query and return a value.
+Next, we've the resolve function, which is the place where we can implement the logic for this query and return a value.

 ~~~
 {